 Seeing Stages’ success, many companies both experienced in the cycling market and new to it jumped in.
 These companies introduced, or at least announced, power meters that used strain gauge sensors on crank arms and spiders and in new places, including pedals, bottom-bracket axles, and even inside shoes.

 The relatively lower prices of most new cycling power meters drove those making long-established models to drop their prices once the new entrants proved their technology worked and saw their sales grow.

-More roadies bought these new and lower-priced established models and learned how to use them to improve their performance without the need for a coach.
-As there was apparently a lot of profit to be made, the hype machine spun up quickly and new rounds of price drops attracted more cyclists, retailers, new models, updates, performance claims, analytical features, etc.
+More roadies bought these new and lower-priced established models and learned how to use them to improve their performance without needing a coach.
+As there was apparently a lot of profit to be made, the hype machine spun quickly, and new price drops attracted more cyclists, retailers, new models, updates, performance claims, analytical features, etc.

-And then, about 5 years after all of this new product and market energy started, things began to calm down, sort out, and consolidate.
+And then, about five years after all of this new product and market energy started, things began to calm down, sort out, and consolidate.

 While still growing and certainly not old, the road bike power meter product market seems like a maturing young adult leaving behind a pretty wild time of adolescence.

 Options have normalized: As in any maturing market, road cycling enthusiasts have had enough time to focus on a shorter list of power meters and suppliers that best suit their budget, performance needs, and preferences.
 Those that don’t have broad appeal have either been marginalized or exited, either through acquisition or getting out completely.

 For example, rear hub power meters from Powertap, the company that made what was once considered a benchmark location and product for measuring your power output, are now gone from the scene.
 SRAM’s Quarq power meter unit bought the company, perhaps to use their greater retail distribution power and engineering resources to revive the brand and its fledgling product line, but have now discontinued the Powertap hub, pedal, and spider products.